-If you have lost a family member in a Virginia motorcycle accident, Rutter Mills wrongful death lawyers are here to help in any way possible.
+If you have lost a family member in a Virginia motorcycle accident, Rutter Mills’s wrongful death lawyers are here to help in any way possible.
 Research indicates motorists in vehicles are at fault in roughly 60 percent of motorcycle accidents.
 Other drivers often make a left in front of the motorcycle, pull in front of a biker going straight, speed, tailgate, and fail to yield right of way.
-In some cases, auto drivers are intoxicated or distracted by a device behind the wheel.
+Auto drivers are sometimes intoxicated or distracted by a device behind the wheel.

 When another driver’s negligence, recklessness, or willful misconduct causes a fatal traffic accident, surviving family members can recover compensation in civil court.